-Construction, Forestry, Maritime, Mining and Energy Union Financial Report for the year ended 31 December 2020 - FR2020/271
+Construction, Forestry, Maritime, Mining and Energy Union Financial Report for the year ended 31 December 2021 - (FR2021/259)

-I acknowledge receipt of the financial report for the year ended 31 December 2020 for the Construction, Forestry, Maritime, Mining and Energy Union (the reporting unit).
-The financial report was lodged with the Registered Organisations Commission (ROC) on 22 June 2021.
+I acknowledge receipt of the financial report for the year ended 31 December 2021 for the Construction, Forestry, Maritime, Mining and Energy Union.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 28 June 2022.